What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 3. toxic fluorine and chlorine compounds

-4. toxins, as a result of infection with helminths or hepatitis, dysbacteriosis, severe inflammation of the kidneys
+4. toxins as a result of helminth infection or hepatitis, dysbacteriosis, severe kidney inflammation

-• Mushroom chaff compresses are an excellent remedy for the treatment and pain relief of deep cuts and malignant wounds resulting from cancer.
+• Mushroom chaff compresses serve as an excellent remedy for the treatment and pain relief of deep cuts and malignant wounds resulting from cancer

-Infusions and broths from young flies are used:
+Infusions and broths from young powders are used:

-2. in order to relieve inflammatory processes: with chronic tonsillitis, throat bumps, with severe ailments in the kidneys
+2. for the purpose of relieving inflammatory processes: for chronic tonsillitis, throat bumps, for severe kidney ailments

-3. to slow the growth of malignant tumors and the progression of leukemia
+3. to slow down the growth of malignant tumors and the progression of leukemia

 4. to reduce blood viscosity